 - Melt butter in a large saucepan over low heat.
 Cut the vanilla bean in half, and scrape the seeds with the back of a knife.
 Add the vanilla to the melting butter.
 The butter will foam and make some noise.
 It will bubble and crack.
 It will start to turn a golden brown color.
 Watch it carefully because it can burn very quickly.
 When the butter is ready, the bubbling will stop and will be brown.
 It takes about 5 to 7 minutes.

-- Add the marshmallows.
+- Add the marshmallows and salt.
 Stir over low heat until marshmallows are completely melted.
 Pour the mamarshmallow over the Rice Krispies.
 Coat completely with marshmallow.

 - Press into the prepared 9×13 pan.
 Let sit for 2 hours at room temperature before slicing.